Advertisement

 Lag must take action to prevent the negative impacts of unchecked dredging.

 Additionally, a thorough assessment of the Environmental Impact Assessment performed by Eko Atlantic in 2003 should be conducted.
 Residents and business owners are still wondering about the potential effects that were predicted in the EIA report two decades ago.
 They are curious to know how these predictions compare to the current situation along the Lagos Coastline.
-The city of Lagos must take immediate action to prevent the negative impacts of unchecked dredging along its coast, including economic loss, environmental damage, and rising unemployment rates.
+The city of Lagos must take immediate action to prevent the negative impacts of unchecked dredging along its coast, including economic loss, environmental damage, and rising Unemployment rates.
 It is crucial for the city to address this issue promptly.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.